-There you have it, ten tips for dealing with sore feet after hiking.
+There you have it, an infographic and ten tips for dealing with sore feet after hiking.

-But realize that all of the weight bearing your feet performed during the hike will probably leave them a little bit sore, no matter what you do.
+But please realize that all of the weight bearing and movements your feet performed during a hike will probably leave them a little bit sore, no matter what you do.

 If you still suffer from exquisitely sore feet after hiking even after trying all of the above, you need to see a foot specialist ASAP to get to the bottom of your soreness.

 It's normal to have aches & pains in any body part after a long hike, but hot burning feet which don't feel better quickly are not normal.

 Take action!
 Sore feet are a sign that something in your hiking routine needs to change.